LuciaMezquida/Snowboard-catalog/README.md

 **Maintainability.** The component stays focused on rendering — where each piece of data goes and how it looks.
 The logic for filtering, sorting, and paginating rows is delegated to a well-tested library, which keeps the component lean and easy to reason about.

 **Pragmatism.** TanStack Table is the industry standard for headless table logic in both React and Vue ecosystems.
 Reaching for it avoids reinventing solved problems and means the solution is familiar to any developer joining the project.

-### Create and update handled in the frontend

-DummyJSON does not support POST or PUT.
-Create and update are therefore handled entirely in the frontend: the store maintains `localCreated` and `localUpdated` state, merges it with API data when loading, and the UI behaves as if mutations were persisted.
-Reads still come from the API; writes are local-only.

 ### Side panel for product details